isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The `&` operator is fundamental in C++.
-Many parts of the C++ semantics assumes its default meaning.
+Many parts of the C++ semantics assume its default meaning.

 ##### Example